Intro - Harmony & Counterpoint

 Overall aims and purpose

-This module aims to develop students’ understanding of the elements of musical language – melody, harmony, counterpoint, rhythm – through the study of compositional practice in the late Renaissance and Baroque periods.
+This module aims to develop students’ understanding of the main elements of musical language – melody, harmony, counterpoint, rhythm – through the study of compositional practice in the late Renaissance and Baroque periods.

 Full understanding of staff notation, but only basic understanding of musical practice in the historical period studied.
 Basic grasp of key skills pertaining to the subject, with limited ability to apply these skills in other musical contexts.
 Limited demonstration of individual creativity.
 Work is presented coherently but with only limited stylistic appropriateness.